 Marketing professionals use the terms content marketing and inbound marketing regularly.
 Some marketers use the two phrases interchangeably.
 However, they aren’t really the same thing.
-Let’s examine what each term means.
-And how they work together to benefit you.Content Marketing is a generic term that refers to the practice of content creation to promote a business’ products and services.
-Content can be designed for online (e.g. website copy, videos, webinars,) for download (e.g. podcasts, checklists, ebooks, whitepapers, etc.) or for offline (e.g. print collateral — brochures, flyers, coupons, etc.).
+Let’s examine what each term means and how they work together to benefit you.Content Marketing is a generic term that refers to the practice of content creation to promote a business's products and services.
+Content can be designed for online (e.g. website copy, videos, webinars), for download (e.g. podcasts, checklists, ebooks, whitepapers, etc.) or for offline (e.g. print collateral — brochures, flyers, coupons, etc.).

 Content Marketing And Inbound Marketing: Create A Complete Strategy For Your Business

 Is a successful content marketing and inbound marketing strategy eluding you?
 Here’s a tip: content can’t do the job alone.
 The key to success may be in focusing on a diverse assortment of content as part of a complete inbound marketing program.

 Make determining your business’s buyer personas a top priority.
 Buyer personas improve content marketing and inbound marketing by creating a connection with your target audience.
 Then, you can strategically create content based on your buyer personas, serving up the right mix of messages at the right time to speak directly to consumers' needs.
 And, marketing automation tools help you streamline your processes.

 Remember to measure the program’s effectiveness and use the data to continue to improve you audience experience.
 Use it to streamline your business processes too.

 You Too Can Attract More Visitors with Inbound Marketing

 In the end, marketing labels really don’t matter to the people you want to attract.
 Yet, marketers agree that providing high-quality content that connects with your target audience turns visitors into customers.
 And, makes it easier to turn customers into advocates.

 - Growth-Driven Design Websites